Making the EYFS 2021 work for you!

 Planning for Progression in the EYFS 2021

-For the new EYFS 2021, there has been lots of talk surrounding the use of progression grids, some settings have broken down every key skill and created progression maps which show all the smaller steps to get there (hats off, I looked at doing that and the time and work involved is phenomenal!), others have opted to not have any progression grids at all.
+For the new EYFS 2021, there has been lots of talk surrounding the use of progression grids, some settings have broken down every key skill and created progression maps which show all the smaller steps to get there, others have opted to not document any progression grids at all.

 I decided to look at each of the ELGs individually and decide what key skills were needed for each.
 Initially I undertook the process for Reception but also then looked at what the key skills to achieve GLD were for nursery too (3 & 4 year olds).

-It was from here I knew I needed more for my own teaching and to support the other staff I worked with and I set about creating progression grids for each of the ELGs.
+It was from here I knew that many teachers and support staff (particularly those new to EYFS or not yet feeling confident in the new framework) may need additional information to help with interactions and bringing learning forward to ensure progression.
+I therefore created progression grids for each of the ELGs.
 These are available for both nursery (3 & 4 year olds) and Reception and marry up the steps in learning to achieve the ELG, providing progressive building blocks for learning.
 I opted to also show how these steps linked with the Year 1 National Curriculum and provide basic provision ideas to support.